Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       3b.
 The new HTTP [=POST_URL=] MUST be the same as the initial [=POST_URL=] for the object to be ingested.

-   4. In case the [=receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
+   4. In case the [=receiving entity=] cannot process the HTTP request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
    5. The following error conditions apply to the receiving entity:

       5a.
-If the [=publishing_point_URL=] receiving the HTTP POST request is not available, it SHOULD return an HTTP 404 Not Found error to the [=ingest source=].
+If the [=publishing_point_URL=] receiving the HTTP request is not available, it SHOULD return an HTTP 404 Not Found error to the [=ingest source=].

       5b.
-If the receiving entity can process a fragment in the POST request body but finds the media type is not supported, it may return an HTTP 415 Unsupported Media Type error.
+If the receiving entity can process a fragment in the HTTP request body but finds the media type is not supported, it may return an HTTP 415 Unsupported Media Type error.